Minntooos/animesaver/README.md

 - Filtering options for easy anime management
 - Offline backup of watching data
 **Supported Sites**
-- Full functionality: Gogoanime, xsanime
+- Full functionality: Gogoanime, xsanime, Any anime site with 'episode-number' in the URL
-- Basic functionality: Any anime site with 'episode-number' in the URL
+- Limited functionality: 9anime (manual saving only), cant get next episode.
-- Limited functionality: 9anime (manual saving only) **How It Works**
+**How It Works**
 - Anime Saver uses three main methods to extract anime information: